Jill Farren Phelps: General Hospital

 Phelps was named executive producer of General Hospital in 2001.
 During her tenure there, the show won four Daytime Emmy Awards for Outstanding Drama Series (2005, 2006, 2008, and 2012).

-One highlight of Phelps' time at General Hospital was the addition of accomplished television and screen actor James Franco to the cast.
+One highlight of Phelps' time at General Hospital was the addition of television and screen actor James Franco to the cast.
 Franco has portrayed the mysterious Robert "Franco" Frank intermittently since 2009.

 Phelps was replaced by former One Life to Live executive producer Frank Valentini in January 2012.
 The future of the show Phelps led for over a decade has been uncertain due to poor ratings, but GH was renewed in April, 2012 for another year.

 General Hospital: Night Shift

 In 2007, Phelps served as the executive producer for the first season of SOAPnet's prime time General Hospital spin-off General Hospital: Night Shift.

 Hollywood Heights

 In January 2012, Phelps was hired as executive producer of Hollywood Heights, a soap opera for Nick at Nite.
 The 80-episode limited series, which premiered on June 18, revolves around Loren (Brittany Underwood), a teen whose life is transformed after becoming a music star.
 Phelps shared producing duties with Hisham Abed and the show's head writer, fellow daytime drama veteran Josh Griffith, and she is working with several former daytime television actors on the show, most notably recurring General Hospital cast member James Franco (ex-Franco).